-Piracy Studies is a research portal for the study of contemporary piracy and maritime security that facilitates inter-disciplinary collaboration and makes academic research on piracy and maritime security available to a wider audience.
+Piracy Studies is a research portal for the study of contemporary maritime security and ocean governance that was active from 2010 to 2017.
+The core objective of the portal was to facilitate inter-disciplinary collaboration and make academic research on maritime security, blue economy and ocean governance available to a wider audience.

 The website is copyrighted under a creative commons license.
 You are free to copy, distribute, display, and perform the work, under the following conditions: You must attribute the work to the author and institution.
 You may not use this work for commercial purposes.
 You may not alter, transform, or build upon this work.
 For any reuse or distribution, you must make clear to others the license terms of this work.
 Any of these conditions may be waived if you request the permission from the copyright holder.
 Please contact the editors to request permissions.
 The full licensing details are available here